sparksp/lt-osp/content/skill/plus-1-bonus-power-rating.md

 requirements: ["Lammie or Loresheet"]
 ladder: "bonus-power-rating"
 ---
-This increases the Power Rating carrying capacity before consequences by 1 (so items will stop working at 14)
+This increases the Power Rating carrying capacity by 1.